alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 - We should always have tests for the majority of the functionality of an app.
 Since this is not easy to determine across languages [[1](https://github.com/simplecov-ruby/simplecov/issues/38)], we will use Ruby code coverage as the main indicator of thorough testing.

-- We will require a minimum level of coverage that is realistic for all of our apps.
-We will not pursue this once CD is enabled, as doing so could encourage [a lack of rigour in the way we write our tests](https://jeroenmols.com/blog/2017/11/28/coveragproblem/).

 - We will not check coverage of periphery code e.g. CSS, JavaScript.
 This is because it has a low footprint in our codebases, and it's hard to measure coverage for: the frameworks we use don't support it.

 An app has "enough" of these tests when: